writefreely/documentation/admin/docker.md

 Congratulations, your WriteFreely instance should be running under http://localhost:8080! 🎉

+Remember that the first user to register in your instance will be the admin user.

 ## Using podman compose

 The compose file follows best practices for SELinux flags such that it should run correctly under podman compose using the same instructions provided for docker compose.